akhilmhdh/contributors-readme-action/README.md

 <!-- readme: contributors -start -->
 <!-- readme: contributors -end -->
 ```
-3. Save it and tadaa :smile:
+3. Save it, wait for the action to complete and tadaa :smile:

 ### But wait!!!